flecsi/flecsi/doc/sphinx/src/tutorial/data.rst

 Example 2: Index data
 +++++++++++++++++++++

-Index field is a field that is local to a color or process (MPI rank or Legion shard).
-It is defined as a filed on an `index` topology.
+An index field is a field that is local to a color or process (MPI rank or Legion shard).
+It is defined as a field on an `index` topology.

 .. literalinclude:: ../../../../tutorial/4-data/2-index.cc
   :language: cpp